Update 29 March 2021

-Staff, students, contractors and visitors are encouraged to familiarise themselves with the USQ COVID Safe Plan Framework, to ensure USQ remains a COVID-safe educational institution and workplace.
+Staff and students are encouraged to familiarise themselves with the USQ COVID Safe Plan to ensure USQ remains a COVID-safe educational institution and workplace.
+Contractors and visitors can email USQ Safety for a copy of the plan

 The Framework, adopted from the National Safe Workplace Principles, addresses: